 Construction on the Turnpike section began in late 1938 with the opening on October 1, 1940.
 For the complete history of the Turnpike: Pennsylvania Turnpike

 In 1953, construction began on a new alignment for PA 71 from Bentleyville to PA 481.
 The following year that section opened while construction began from PA 481 to Speers.
-In 1955, that section opened to traffic while a construction began on a new alignment for PA 981 from Belle Vernon to PA 51.
+In 1955, that section opened to traffic as construction began on a new alignment for PA 981 from Belle Vernon to PA 51.
 In 1956, that section opened while construction began on the new Monongahela River bridge to connect the new sections of expressway on either sides of the river.
 Construction also commenced on the section from Exit 46 to Exit 51 in that year.
-The following year the bridge opened to traffic.
-In 1958, the section from Exit 46 to Exit 51 opened while construction began on the sections from PA 519 to Bentleyville and from Exit 51 to the Turnpike, and the following year the highway was opened in its entirety from PA 519 to the Turnpike.
-The same year, construction began on the section from Exit 20 to Exit 25.
+The bridge opened to traffic in 1957.
+In 1958, the section from Exit 46 to Exit 51 opened while construction began on the sections from PA 519 to Bentleyville and from Exit 51 to the Turnpike; and the following year the highway was opened in its entirety from PA 519 to the Turnpike.
+In 1959, construction began on the section from Exit 20 to Exit 25.

 Surface problems still lingered on the Interstate, but in May 1989 they came from the Smithton High Level Bridge.
 On May 18, 1989, PennDOT ordered the closure of the bridge and nine-mile section from the bridge to New Stanton, after cracks were found in the main support beams during a routine inspection.
 The cracks were caused by faulty construction methods when temporary welds were used to hold metal plates onto the beams to which they were being attached.
 The tacks should have been removed, since they do not let the bridge contract and expand with the seasons and instead crack.
 The shutdown forced drivers to take a detour of nearly 50 miles via US 119 and PA 51.
 State Police Trooper Christopher Walsh, who spent several hours overtime rerouting traffic onto US 119 and through Uniontown, said, "I think this is the worst days I've ever spent on this job."
 Fire companies from Yukon, Smithton, Hutchinson, and Turkeytown joined to help direct traffic.
 Ambulance services were asked to place vehicles in strategic locations along the detour in case of emergencies.
 Truckers, such as Darrell Seaman, from Peoria, Illinois, felt the inconvenience the most since their rigs could not use local shortcuts.
 He said of the detour, "I'm stuck here overnight.
 That road closing stopped me from getting my load on time.
 Now I have to pick it up a day later and I won't be home for the weekend."
 Also feeling the pinch from the closing were the truck stops on the Interstate.
 "It's dead here without those truckers," said Constance Lankey, an employee at the New Stanton West Auto/Truck Plaza.
 She added, "This place is nothing.
 They can't keep it closed too long because it is a main bridge, but two weeks would be lovely for a vacation."